tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-08-26-the-end-is-just-another-beginning.md

 - I will be moving TextAnlaysis to Zygote based Flux version and Complete the [PR #209](https://github.com/JuliaText/TextAnalysis.jl/pull/209)

-- ROBERTA, With `TextAnalysis.ALBERT` and `Transformers` we have all we need to cast it
+- ROBERTA, With `TextAnalysis.ALBERT` and `Transformers` we alreay have everything to cast it

-I  would also like to work on other ecosystems of Julia
+I  would also like to work on other ecosystems of Julia Lang
 ### **Acknowledgement**

 I would like to thank **Google** and **JuliaLang** for giving me this amazing opportunity to meet amazing people of Julia computing and other open source contributor.
 I am also grateful to my mentor @Aviks (Avik Sengupta) and @Ayushk4 (Ayush Kaushal) for guiding me through my project.